-Danish Demining Group (DDG) is widely recognised as provider of efficient and community-oriented solutions to human security problems caused by landmines and other explosive remnants of war as well as small arms and light weapons.
+The Danish Demining Group (DDG) is widely recognised as a provider of efficient and community-oriented solutions to human security problems caused by landmines and other explosive remnants of war, as well as small arms and light weapons.

 We work with and within communities in some of the world’s most conflict affected countries to improve their livelihoods and enable economic and social development.

 DDG’s Armed Violence Reduction operations are based on the Geneva Declaration of Armed Violence and Development and the Organisation for Economic Co-operation and Development (OECD) Armed Violence Lens, which depicts the essence of the elements and levels that shape patterns of armed violence: